 Suntory has been providing new values to people through its products and services to enrich their lives, which is the core of our business.
 Water is the most critical resource required for us to continue offering value to the customers and the essential resource for local communities and the ecosystem.
 Furthermore, water is a local resource that circulates depending on the local climate and geographical conditions.
 Evaporated sea water becomes clouds, rain down to become part of a river or groundwater, and then join larger rivers and back to the sea.
 This geographical zone is called a catchment.
 The water we withdraw to produce our products is part of the water cycle, connected to the more significant flow of the catchment like rivers or underground aquifers.
 Suntory regards itself as a part of the natural water cycle and promotes water stewardship activities in catchments around its plants to preserve the healthy water cycle.

 Water stewardship indicates the responsible management and planning of water resources at the catchment level in collaboration with key stakeholders such as governmental agencies and the local community, in addition to managing water within our own plants.
 The initiative aims to promote the use of water that is socially and culturally equitable, environmentally sustainable, and economically beneficial throughout the entire catchment.
 Suntory conduct initiatives to contribute to a healthy water cycle in the watersheds based on the Suntory Group’s "Sustainable Water Philosophy," which has four pillars—understanding the natural water cycle, promoting environmentally conscious water use, conserving watersheds, and engaging with the local community.
 In addition to using water carefully through continuous water-saving activities and wastewater management at plants, Suntory established Institute for Water Science in 2003 to conduct hydrologic studies and scientifically understand the water cycle in watersheds around our plants.
-In the same year, the Natural Water Sanctuary Initiative began in Kyushu Kumamoto Plant to conserve the water source have expanded the area to 22 locations totaling about 12,000 ha in Japan and achieved the target of cultivating more than twice the amount of water used by our plants.
+In the same year, the Natural Water Sanctuary Initiative began in Kyushu Kumamoto Plant to conserve the water source have expanded the area to 22 locations totaling about 12,000 ha in Japan and achieved the target of cultivating more than twice the amount of water withdrawn by our plants.
 We continue to realize our vision for the next 50 and 100 years with the support of experts in various fields and residents and to create a forest that nurture groundwater for the watersheds.

 Moreover, we conduct the Suntory Mizuiku - Education Program for Nature and Water at the Natural Water Sanctuaries and local elementary schools near Tennensui Water Plants and cooperate with local government agencies and the community to monitor the catchments’ groundwater level and water resources.
 Furthermore, we implement forest maintenance and paddy impounding to recharge groundwater and disseminate attractiveness to vitalize local communities under signed partnership agreements with local government agencies.
 Suntory became the first company to earn the internationally respected standard for water stewardship, the AWS Certification, to continuously deepen such integrated water resource management itself along the "Sustainable Water Philosophy."